The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Kadeishvili-type theorems for bimodule Calabi--Yau algebras

 Similar to the algebra case, the bimodule Gerstenhaber square of the bimodule UMP vanishes: $\Sq(\Hclass{\Astr<d+2>[A\ltimes M]})=0$. \end{definition}

 \begin{remark} We warn the reader of the following possible sources of confusion in \Cref{def:bUMP}.
 Firstly, while the cochain

-is a cocycle, neither of the cochains $\Astr<d+2>$ and $\Astr<d+2>[M]$ need be cocycles in $\RelBimHC{A}{M}$, notwithstanding the fact that $\Astr<d+2>\in\HC[d+2]<-2>{A}$ is a cocyle.
-The reason for this is the lower-triangular form of the bimodule Hochchild differential, see \cref{eq:dRelBim-matrix}.
-It follows that, while the difference
+is a cocycle, neither of the cochains $\Astr<d+2>$ and $\Astr<d+2>[M]$ need be cocycles in $\RelBimHC{A}{M}$, notwithstanding the fact that $\Astr<d+2>\in\HC[d+2]<-d>{A}$ is a cocycle Hochschild complex of $A$.
+The reason for this is the lower-triangular form of the bimodule Hochschild differential, see \Cref{eq:dRelBim-matrix}. \end{remark}